junxit/us-congress-bills-113/metadata.md

 - 2013-04-16 — Introduced in Senate
 - 2013-04-16 — Read twice and referred to the Committee on Environment and Public Works.
+- 2014-02-06 — Committee on Environment and Public Works.
+Ordered to be reported with an amendment favorably.
+- 2014-06-05 — Committee on Environment and Public Works.
+Reported by Senator Boxer with an amendment in the nature of a substitute.
+With written report No. 113-187.
+- 2014-06-05 — Committee on Environment and Public Works.
+Reported by Senator Boxer with an amendment in the nature of a substitute.
+With written report No. 113-187.
+- 2014-06-05 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 417.